Coronavirus latest: WTO warns of 'substantial' impact on trade | DW | 02.03.2020

-The coronavirus is spreading at a slower pace in China, but infections are soaring globally.
-The World Trade Organization has warned of a "substantial" impact on trade while the EU raised the risk level to "high."
+COVID-19 is spreading at a slower pace in China, but infections are soaring globally.
+The World Trade Organization has warned of a "substantial" impact on trade while the EU raised the virus risk level.
+Latest here.

 All updates in Coordinated Universal Time (UTC/GMT).